 Five Talents has worked with Seeds of Blessing in Bolivia since 2009 to reach out to families living in extreme poverty.
 Seeds of Blessing helps the poorest people restore relationships and fight against poverty by helping them recover their dignity and become protagonists in their own development.
-The program facilitates small businesses development through microcredit services and Biblical business skills training in Tarija and its surrounding communities.
+The program facilitates small businesses development through community financial services and business skills training in Tarija and its surrounding communities.

 Participants join small savings groups and receive training in budgeting, saving, cost of credit, business planning, nutrition and discipleship.
 They also learn how to invest and grow their businesses.
 With their savings and loans, Seeds of Blessing clients are able to improve their businesses and cover their basic food, health, education, housing, and business needs.
-Currently 267 families are members and 75% describe the biggest changes in their lives as having savings and being brave enough to improve their lives.
+Currently over 250 families are members and 75% describe the biggest changes in their lives as having savings and being brave enough to improve their lives.

-- Budgeting and saving in the household
+Budgeting and saving in the household

-- Business ideas, planning, marketing, price setting
+Business ideas, planning, marketing, price setting

-- Christian discipleship and values in business
+Christian discipleship and values in business

-- Preventative health, appropriate technology where there are no basic services, nutrition classes
+Preventative health, appropriate technology where there are no basic services, nutrition classes

 Semillas de Bendicion (Seeds of Blessings), Tarija, Bolivia

-- Anglican Diocese of Bolivia
+Anglican Diocese of Bolivia

 Association of Evangelical Churches of Tarija

 With their savings and loans, Seeds of Blessing clients are able to improve their businesses and cover their basic food, health, education, housing, and business needs.
-Currently, 267 families are members and 75% describe the biggest changes in their lives as having savings and being brave enough to improve their lives.

 In the next year, we hope to expand outreach in the Tarija area to reach new communities.
 There are also ongoing needs for staff, training, and mentoring of savings group leaders.